arfc/transition-scenarios/README.md

 # transition-scenarios

-## Script Folder
+## Script directory
-The script folder contains scripts that can be used to generate CYCLUS input files and analyze CYCLUS output files.
+The script directory contains scripts that can be used to generate CYCLUS input files and analyze CYCLUS output files.

 ### analysis.py